lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 OSCORE with the above parameters gives 13-14 bytes overhead for requests and 11 bytes overhead for responses.

 Unlike DTLS and TLS, OSCORE has much smaller overhead for responses than requests.

+## Group OSCORE

+Group OSCORE defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise OSCORE communication.
+Additional requirements compared to {{RFC8613}} is that ID Context is always included in requests and that Sender ID is always included in responses.
+Assuming 1 byte ID Context and Sender ID this adds 2 bytes to requests and 1 byte to responses.

 ## Conclusion